CMHayden/Learning/Docker/README.md

 Essentially, to publish our application to a new environment we simply upload the image to a Registry.

+### Registries

+A docker registry is sort of an image store that offers the following functions:

+* Ability to store various images.

+* Ability to store various tags for the same image.

+* A HTTP API that allows pushing images from a machine that produces them, or pull images to a machine that runs containers from those images.

+* TLS-secured connection to the API in order to avoid man-in-the-middle attacks.

+There are many registries available such as the publicly available Docker Hub or use a private registry of our own.
+There are many ways to create private registries, an we'll cover several later.
+In any case, the process to tag and publish our images remains the same for every registry.

 ## Contributing

 Interested in contributing to this document?
 I'd love to hear any suggestions on what to improve, any contributions you can make, and any errors I have made.
 Please feel free to [email me](mailto:haydencallum4@gmail.com) and I'll be in touch asap, or reach out to me through [my website](http://www.callumhayden.com).